root-project/web/contribute/index.md

    become part of the repository - as it happened for RooFit, TMVA, Eve, to name a few.

 Often it is useful to [contact us](https://root-forum.cern.ch){:target="_blank"} first to discuss the code you want to develop or the bug you want to fix.
+You can do this directly from the ROOT terminal, by typing `.forum bug`.

 ## Picking up an idea